Karnveer-Grewal/contact-manager-app/README.md

 # Contact Manager App

-This is a basic application to manage a user's contacts using
+This is a basic application to manage a user's contacts using React.
+API calls were made to a local server that is not deployed.

 ## Frontend